|Marsha in NYC, 1992. Source Unknown|

-To top it all off, as a homeless transgender, Marsha had the issue of class to deal with.
+As a homeless transgender person, Marsha additionally experienced discrimination due to class and poverty.
 Reported friend James Gallagher, "Marsha used to say that some of the queens treated their dogs better than they treated her.
 They used to walk by and say 'What is it?'
 And Marsha would say, 'What do you care what 'it' is, you're not giving 'it' anything.'"

-In fact, the "P" in Marsha P. Johnson stood for "Pay it no mind," a response Marsha gave when people asked what her middle name was, but it also stood for the broader, sometimes unspoken question many had as to whether she was male or female.
-It was not just a snappy response, but an overall attitude and pointed suggestion.
+The "P" in Marsha P. Johnson stood for "Pay it no mind," a response Marsha gave when people asked what her middle name was, but it also stood for the broader, sometimes unspoken question she frequently encountered regarding her gender.
+It was not just a sharp response, but an attitude and pointed suggestion.

-In her own simple, dignified way, Marsha was able to find a way though those layers of stigma and dress as she wanted to dress, head held high, presenting herself in a way that was at once inspirational and freeing.
+In her own dignified way, Marsha found a way though those layers of stigma and dress as she wanted to dress, head held high, presenting herself in a way that was freeing.

-For this, she became a cherished and familiar face on Christopher Street in New York.
-She was called a patron saint, "holy" and "angel" for the glow and kindness she displayed.
+For this she became a cherished and familiar face on Christopher Street in New York.
+Marsha was called a patron saint, "holy" and "angel" for the glow and kindness she displayed.
 Meeting her was "like a religious experience."

 The Stonewall Riots